gsemet/txrwlock/README.rst

 - When a write requires access to the share, it prevents any new reader request to fullfil and put these requests into a waiting queue.
 It will wait for all ongoing reads to finish
 - Only one writer can act at the same time
+- This Lock is well suited for share with more readers than writer.
+Write requests must be at least an order of magnitude less often that read requests

 Usage
 -----